Botulism outbreak tied to sardines served in Bordeaux leaves 1 person dead and several hospitalised | Health

 Foodborne botulism is a rare illness from eating foods contaminated with botulinum toxin and can cause paralysis, breathing difficulty and sometimes death.
 Homemade foods that have been improperly canned, preserved, or fermented are common sources.

-The restaurant, the Tchin Tchin Wine Bar, was closed pending further investigation.
-Regional newspaper Sud-Ouest quoted the manager as saying that he had ordered some jars of sardines thrown out because of a bad smell but others from the same lot appeared to be safe.

-The woman who died lived in Paris.
-Among those sickened were visitors from the US, Ireland, Canada, Germany and Spain, according to local media reports.
+At least 12 people who ate the preserves between September 4 and September 10 have been hospitalised, according to an ARS official.
+Some have been released but most remain in intensive care or critical condition, the official said.

-Emery, of the Bordeaux health authority, said all exhibited symptoms typical of botulism, he said, which can include severe abdominal pain, vomiting, diarrhea, blurred vision, dry mouth, difficulty swallowing or speaking and neurological problems.
+All exhibited symptoms typical of botulism, which can include severe abdominal pain, vomiting, diarrhea, blurred vision, dry mouth, difficulty swallowing or speaking and neurological problems.

+The family is frustrated with the slow initial response, but says the overall reception has been positive.

+"People have been so open arms and welcoming to us and trying to to help," Hillary Jackson said. ''It's just that wine bar."
+The restaurant was closed pending further investigation.
+The regional agency for consumer protection carried out inspections and confiscated all its preserved food for analysis.
+The restaurant personnel could not be reached for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)